 If your business is faced with a tax bill it can’t afford, you may benefit from using a business loan to pay it off.
-In this post, we’ll explain how not paying taxes can damage your business, and how a small business loan can help.
+That way, you won’t have to take way funds from other crucial area of your business, such as payroll, rent, and inventory.

-The IRS treats the money you owe them like a loan, and charges interest every day that your payment is overdue.
-For 2018, the interest rate for underpayment is 4 percent.
-Therefore, interest on tax debt is compounded daily until your balance is paid off, which means the amount you owe can grow quickly.
+For 2021, the interest rate for underpayment is 3 percent.
+Therefore, interest on your small business’s tax debt is compounded daily until your balance is paid off, which means the amount you owe can grow quickly.
 Due to this, you should pay in full as quickly as possible to avoid expensive interest charges on your remaining balance.

 If you neglect to pay your bill, the IRS will impose an additional fee of half of one percent of your outstanding taxes due for every month that your payment is late.
 What’s worse, the late payment penalty is on top of accrued interest.
 To avoid this, apply for a business loan prior to tax season, so that you can avoid paying money in late fees.

-Avoid Crippling Penalties
+3. Avoid Crippling Penalties

 As a department of the Federal government, the IRS has the authority to dole out punishments for avoiding payment on your tax bill.
-The IRS may issue a tax lien, which gives them legal ownership of all your assets, including personal and business property.
+The IRS may issue a tax lien, which gives them legal ownership of all your collateral assets, including personal and business property.

 If your business doesn’t have the funds to pay its tax bill, there are options other than defaulting.
 The nuclear option comes with far-reaching consequences, including damage to personal and business credit.
 Even if you decide to keep your business running, it may be crippled by the effects of your bankruptcy.

 Using a business loan to pay taxes can help you avoid expensive interest payments and penalty fees.
 It can also prevent your operations from experiencing penal action from the IRS, such as tax liens.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.